 On March 25, 2022, Steve R. Martin notified the Company that he intended to retire as Senior Vice President and Chief Financial Officer of the Company effective as of June 30, 2022 and the Company and Mr. Martin entered into an advisory letter agreement, which amends his employment agreement and sets forth the terms and conditions of his continuing relationship with the Company.
-Under the terms of the advisory letter agreement, Mr. Martin receives an annual base salary of \$370,800 and remains eligible for all fringe benefit plans available to other employees through December 31, 2022.
-Mr. Martin shall not be eligible to receive grants of equity awards or to participate in the annual bonus program for the 2022 fiscal year.
+Under the terms of the advisory letter agreement, Mr. Martin received an annual base salary of \$389,340 and remained eligible for all fringe benefit plans available to other employees through December 31, 2022.
+Mr. Martin was not eligible to receive grants of equity awards or to participate in the annual bonus program for the 2022 fiscal year.
 Under the terms of the advisory letter agreement, Mr. Martin's equity awards will continue to vest through December 31, 2022.
-Subject to completion of the advisory services through December 31, 2022, Mr. Martin will then receive full vesting in one half of the then unvested Company stock options and all vested equity securities shall be exercisable in full for their full remaining term.
+Subject to completion of the advisory services through December 31, 2022, Mr. Martin then received full vesting in one half of the then unvested Company stock options and all vested equity securities shall be exercisable in full for their full remaining term.
 The advisory letter agreement replaces and supersedes the offer letter agreement between Mr. Martin and the Company dated as of January 18, 2016, as amended as of April 1, 2017.